-Presentation of capstone portfolio indicating proficiency on low Standards for School Leadership Transfer Credit Master of Arts in Education and Educational Leadership Upon acceptance, student may transfer up to six credit hours of graduate credit taken within seven years of application date to be applied to the MAE degree program.
-Up to six credit hours taken with seven years of application may be considered for the Wisconsin Educational Leadership program for equivalent graduate courses.
-Up t six semester credit hours taken within five years of application may be considered for the lowa Educational Leadership program for equivaler graduate courses.
-Wisconsin License (Reading 316/ Cross-categorical Special Education) Upon acceptance, student may transfer up to six credit hours of graduate credit taken within seven years of application date.
-Wisconsin Reading Specialist License (WI 17) Graduate credits may not be transferred into this program.
-Learning Outcomes WAS 1 The administrator has an understanding of and demonstrates competence in the teacher standards under S.Pl-34.02.
+Upon acceptance, student may transfer up to six credit hours of graduate credit taken within seven years of application date to be applied to the MAE degree program.
+Up to six credit hours taken within seven years of application may be considered for the Wisconsin Educational Leadership program for equivalent graduate courses.
+Up to six semester credit hours taken within five years of application may be considered for the Iowa Educational Leadership program for equivalent graduate courses.

+Superintendent (WI 5003) WAS 1 The administrator has an understanding of and demonstrates competence in the teacher standards under S.Pl-34.02.
 WAS 2 The administrator leads by facilitating the development, articulation, implementation, and stewardship of a vision of learning that is shared by the school community.
-WAS 3 The administrator manages by advocating, nurturing, ar sustaining a school culture and instructional program conducive to a pupil learning environment.
+WAS 3 The administrator manages by advocating, nurturing, and sustaining a school culture and instructional program conducive to a pupil learning environment.
 WAS 4 The administrator ensures management of the organization, operations, finances, and resources for a safe, efficient and effective learning environment.
-WAS 5 The administrator models collaborating with families an community members, responding to diverse community interest and needs, and mobilizing community resources.
+WAS 5 The administrator models collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources.
 WAS 6 The educator reflects on how to incorporate integrity, fairness, and ethics into his/her leadership as a building principal.
 WAS 7 The administrator understands, responds to, and interacts, with the larger political, social, economic, legal, and cultural context that affects schooling.
-Requirements for Superintendent (WI) EDUL 661, 700, 701, 702, 704, 771, SVLD 531, 532.
+Requirements for Superintendent (WI) Licensure EDUL 661, 700, 701, 702, 704, 771, SVLD 531, 532.